JensJoschi/variability_timing/methods.md

 geomapdata not used anymore

 What significance tests (if any) should be reported? p-values become difficult to calculate in this analysis, because it is nested, unbalanced and weighted, so conditional F-tests are no option. likelihood-ratio test should work, though it might be inaccurate for small sample sizes.
 Using a bootstrap version that builds its own Chisquare-like distribution works only for lmer.
 But p should not be used anyway for that kind of analysis, so I will not report it.
 Instead I will report the estimate of the coefficient with confidence interval, R² (conditional and marginal, library Mumin) and a plot of prediction + confidence intervals (which ignores random terms).
+I do not know which of these can be provided by metafor.
 All models will be tested on the easier correlation of latitude and critical day length, and if working, applied to the correlation with predictability/variability.
 # Results